cirosantilli/linux-cheat/terminal.md

 Input a literal control char `c-x`, bypassing any special meaning.

-To input some literal control charas that have special no meaning you can just type them directly.
+To input some literal control chars that have special no meaning you can just type them directly.
 Ex: c-a.

 To input any literal control chars including those do that have special meaning like `c-c` use `<c-v>` before them, so for example: `<c-v><c-c>`.